resgateio/resgate/resprotocol.md

 `get.<resourceName>`

 Get requests are sent to get the JSON representation of a resource.
-The request payload has the following parameter:
+The request payload may have the following parameter:

 **query**
-Query parameters without the question mark separator.
+Query part of the [resource ID](#resource-ids) without the question mark separator.
-MUST be omitted if the resource has no query.
+MUST be omitted if the resource ID has no query.
 MUST be a string.

 ### Result